zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 			function inner(){

-			    console.log(this) // here THIS will be window or global object
+			    console.log(this) // here THIS will be window or global/window object

 			}